 - 1/2 cup to 3/4 lukewarm water

-• Activate the dry yeast by adding ½ teaspoon of sugar and two tablespoons of lukewarm water in a small bowl.
-Stir with a fork and leave for 5 to 10 minutes until foamy.
+• Activate the dry yeast by adding ½ teaspoon of sugar and one tablespoon of lukewarm water in a small bowl.
+Stir with a fork and leave for 5 minutes until foamy.

 • Flour a worktop and knead the dough for 10 to 15 minutes until smooth and elastic.

-• Divide the dough in 14 small balls.
+• Divide the dough into 14 small balls.
 Cover with cling film and let the dough rest for 20 minutes in a warm place.

 • Using your hands, flatten every circle of dough to make them about 0.5 cm thick and dust both sides with semolina flour.
 Place the discs on a tray and cover with a cloth or cling film and let the dough rest for 1 hour until the discs double in size.
 (Leave some room between the discs when placing them because they will become larger.)

 • Lightly oil and preheat a non-stick pan over medium high heat.
-Place the batbouts on the pan and cook on each side turning several times until golden brown (a couple of minutes on each side).
+Place a batbout on the pan and cook on each side turning several times until golden brown, a couple of minutes on each side.

 The batbouts are supposed to lightly puff up during the cooking process, don’t be tempted to flatten them up during the cooking process because they won’t be puffy anymore and it will be harder for you to open them and fill them once cooked.